uom-resquant/modelling_book/docs/08_logistic_regression.md

 ##  892 4334
 ```

 So, we know that $p=$ 4334 arrestees were released with a summons and that $1-p=$ 892 received a harsher treatment.
 If we want to calculate the **odds of being released with a summons**, we simply need to calculate the ratio $\frac{p}{1-p}=\frac{4334}{892}$.
-In this case, the odds are 4.86, which means that being released with a summons is 4.86 times more likely to occur than receiving a harsher treatment.
+In this case, the odds are 4.86, which means that being released with a summons is 4.86 times more likely to occur than receiving harsher treatment.

 Our goal will be to treat these odds as our main target!
 Is the colour of the arrestee associated with increases or decreases in the odds of being released with a summons?
-What about citizenship status, is it associated with increases or decreases in the odds of being released with a summons?
+What about citizenship status?
+Is it associated with increases or decreases in the odds of being released with a summons?
 Going back to the linear model above, we are going to put the odds of an event occurring in the left-hand side of the equation!

 Unfortunately, for a bunch of mathematical reasons that we don't need to worry about for now, we cannot simply put the odds $\frac{p}{1-p}$ in the left-hand side of the equation.
 Instead, we need to put the *natural logarithm of the odds* in the left-hand side of the equation: